The ONLY Course You’ll Ever Need on Bodyweight Leg Training

 Build Flexibility, Strength and Endurance by Mastering Bodyweight Squats, Pistols and Other One-Legged Squats

 Ohhhh!
 I was inflexible.
-I tried to squat all the way down but something was holding me back…my own muscles.
-Luckily, for me that came quickly, but then I moved on to the next challenge.
+I tried to squat all the way down, but something was holding me back…my own muscles.
+Luckily, for me, that came quickly, but then I moved on to the next challenge.

 I won’t claim to be the greatest bodyweight squatter on the planet.
 But I’m pretty good!
 Over the years I’ve accomplished a good amount:

 - 1000 bodyweight squats in a single set (taking slightly more than half an hour)